|Nutrition Facts (per serving)|

 Make the Sauce

 Gather the ingredients.

-Start the sauce about 30 to 45 minutes in advance.
+Start the sauce about 30 minutes in advance.
 In a large deep saucepan over medium heat, sauté the onion and garlic in 3 tablespoons of olive oil until onions are soft.

 Assemble the Lasagna and Bake